 The wake up came while in my psychiatric residency in the form of my last major concussion.
 Up to that point I had four major head traumas, one of which included me landing on my crown while diving and breaking my neck.
 This latest one happened when I got turned upside down on my snowboard in a terrain park and put a 6 inch crack in the back of my helmet.

 Even with the Cylert on board my focus, concentration, and memory were shot, and it gradually dawned on me… am I going to be taking this medication for life, even if it’s not doing the trick?
 Now, this was all in the setting of watching three out of four of my grandparents die with neurodegenerative conditions.
-If you’ve ever seen a person in advanced Alzheimer’s or Parkinson’s disease… it gets your attention.
+If you’ve ever seen a person with brain issues… it gets your attention.
 The natural question then arose… Holy crap, is that going to be me?

 Thus started my flurry into reparative neurobiology, regenerative medicine and advanced cognitive performance strategies.
 So, is it really possible to dramatically change the brain for the better, and if so, how does it work and how can I do it?
 What is the protocol and what are the downsides, if any?

 This article is essentially geared to answer these questions, although to be clear, a full discourse in answering the question of how to turn your brain into a racecar engine and drive it as such is another volume of blog posts and multi opinionated examination… we venture forth.

 The brief answer is yes, the brain can be driven like a race car in the hands of an Andretti.
 In fact, it can be driven like a fighter jet on greased lightning!